 Maintain and revise the 802.11 standard, amendments and recommended practices.

-Respond to interpretation requests on published 802.11 standards, amendments and recommended practices.

 Develop new standards in a reasonable time frame within the scope of the 802 LMSC.

-Forward these standards to International Standards Organization / International Engineering Consortium (ISO/IEC) JTC1.
+Forward these standards to International Standards Organization / International Engineering Consortium (ISO/IEC) JTC1 [other4].